 Nutritional counseling.
 A registered dietitian will help you take charge of your weight in a healthy way.
 You will learn healthy eating patterns and gain a good understanding of nutrition.

 Therapy.
 Talking with a psychologist or mental health professional will help you cope with the emotional reasons behind anorexia.
 For example, you may discuss life stresses, unhelpful beliefs about food and weight, or certain personality traits that may be, in part, causing anorexia.

 An important part of your recovery will include:

-family involvement is a key part of treatment.
+For the teen with anorexia, family involvement is a key part of treatment.
 Family therapy helps parents support their child, both emotionally and physically.